K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-2-4-2'/> 3.2.2.4.2.
 Build Job
 ###### <div id='3-2-2-4-2-1'/> 3.2.2.4.2.1.
 Create Build Job
-1. Click ‘click here to add new Job’ button from the pipeline details page.
+1. Click the ‘click here to add new Job’ button from the pipeline details page.
 ![056]
-2. Proceed to configuration details page.
+2. Proceed to the configuration details page.
 ![057]
 3. Select a job type and select the desired repository as the input type.
 Enter the ID and password of the selected repository, and the path of the repository to click the "Retrieve" button.
 Select the retrieved Branch and choose the suitable job trigger.<br>
 ![058]